ferrazzipietro/nlp-2026-labs/lab1/README.md

 Optional: configure Hugging Face cache location via `cache_dir` in code or globally via `HF_HOME`.

 ## Running
 Open the notebook and follow cells in order.
-For the Llama section, consider GPU for speed.
-The notebook defaults to not generating with Llama (`RUN_LLAMA=False`); flip to `True` when ready and resources allow.

 ## Notes
 - Zero-shot: no examples provided, the model relies only on instructions.